What is BitPrime?

-Once we receive your verification request we aim to process it as quickly as we can.
+Once we receive your verification request, we aim to process it as quickly as we can.
 You will receive an email confirmation once it is complete, or if we need you to provide additional information.
-We are currently receiving large numbers of verification requests, to check the status of your verification you can log into your account and see where you are in the queue.
+The expected turn around time is within one to two business days.

 What are your fees?

-In terms of fees they are not static due to the price of cryptocurrency constantly changing, this means that the fees depend on the time that you buy the crypto.
+In terms of fees they are not static due to the price of cryptocurrency continually changing, this means that the fees depend on the time that you buy the crypto.
 Our fees are based on supply and demand, international market rates, what currency you purchase and the low liquidity in New Zealand.
-Sometimes we trade at a loss, break even or get profit.
-We have experienced reasonable growth, which means we now have our own office space and several employees, so our expenses are generally higher than our competition.
+Sometimes we trade at a loss, break-even or net profit.
+We have experienced consistent growth, which means we have an office space and several employees, so our expenses are generally higher than some competitors.
 We also want to educate our customers as we recognise cryptocurrency is an unfamiliar market for a lot of people.
 So, we want to make sure customers have a reasonable understanding of the industry, wallets and coins they are interested in so they can feel comfortable placing an order.

 Why is your price different to the price displayed on Google?

-The rate you will be looking at will most likely be from an international index in USD, then converted to NZD.
+The rate you will be looking at will most likely be from an international index and in USD spot price converted to NZD.
 It reflects the local price at some of the largest international exchanges in the US/Europe/China.
-They are not representative of local prices, just as the price of petrol or dairy products will vary from country to country.
+They are not representative of domestic prices, just as the cost of petrol or dairy products will vary from country to country.
 NZ tends to be priced at a premium to these international indices, but this isn’t uncommon, with Brazil, Japan, South Africa, and Korea all in a comparable situation.
 The flip side of the pricing premium is that you will get an above market price for your coins if you then sell them in NZ later.
 The factors that determine our pricing are: